TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 2/1 Chronicles 2.4.md

 ---

-And Tamar his daughter-in-law bare him Perez and Zerah.
+Tamar his daughter-in-law bore him Perez and Zerah.
 All the sons of Judah were five.